hryarih32/MediaCatalogBot/BOT_USAGE.md

 *   The "Universal Status Message" at the bottom of your chat provides feedback on actions and current menu context.
 *   Configuration for API keys, URLs, enabled features, and dynamic launchers is done via the `/settings` command (Primary Admin only), which opens a GUI.
 *   Log files are now stored daily in the `data/log/` directory.
-*   Regularly check the `CHANGELOG` for new features and updates.
+*   Regularly check the `CHANGELOG.md` for new features and updates.